13 Ways to Invest That Don’t Involve the Stock Market

 When people think of investing, they usually start by looking at the stock market.
 But there are lots of other ways to invest your savings than just stocks, or even mutual funds and exchange-traded funds.
-In fact, you can help diversify your portfolio by including investments that aren’t correlated to how the stock market performs.
+In fact, diversifying your portfolio with investments that aren’t correlated to how the stock market performs — or even negatively correlated — is usually a wise course to take.

-Whether you can’t get over your fear of investing in stocks or you’re just wanting to diversify your portfolio, read on to learn about alternative investment options to put your money to work for you.
-The choices run the gamut from very safe to highly volatile, so do your homework before you invest.
+Whether you can’t get over your fear of investing in stocks or you just want to diversify your portfolio, read on to learn about alternative investment options to put your money to work for you without buying stocks.
+These choices, though, run the gamut from very safe to highly volatile, so do your homework before you invest.

 1. Real Estate Investment Trusts

-Investors who are looking for ways to invest in a range of real estate properties but don’t have the cash to buy them all themselves should consider a real estate investment trust, or REIT.
+Investors who are looking for ways to invest in real estate properties but either lack the cash or the time for detailed research necessary to buying them outright should consider a real estate investment trust, or REIT.
 REITs invest in a range of real estate, including housing, commercial buildings, hotels and warehouses, and then distribute the rental proceeds to the owners.
-This lets you include real estate in your portfolio even if you don’t have a couple million dollars sitting around to buy property yourself.
+This lets you include real estate in your portfolio even if you don’t have a couple of million dollars sitting around — or endless hours to research your area — to buy some property yourself.

 2. Peer-to-Peer Lending

-You can invest in loans to other people through peer-to-peer lending services like Prosper and Lending Club.
-You can contribute small amounts — as little as $25 — to fund a loan a customer is requesting, and then get repaid with interest as the loan is paid back.
-But you lose your investment if the borrower defaults.
-By investing small amounts in a range of notes, you reduce your risk.
+You can invest in loans to other people through peer-to-peer lending services such as Prosper and Lending Club.
+You can contribute small amounts — as little as $25 — to fund a loan a customer is requesting and then get repaid with interest as the loan is paid back.
+The risk is that you lose your investment if the borrower defaults, but by investing small amounts in a range of notes, you can reduce your exposure to any one person’s financial situation.
 If you have just one note and the borrower defaults, you’ve lost everything.
-But if you have 100 small notes, several borrowers could default and you would still come out ahead.
+But if you have 100 small notes, several borrowers could default and you might still come out ahead.

 3. Savings Bonds